Lishaysokol/Style-Editor/README.md

 - `code.js` talks to the Figma API, tracks drafts, and posts updates back to the UI.
 - `ui.html` renders the master/detail screens, handles keyboard behavior, and wires up the picker controls.
 - `manifest.json` declares the metadata, entry files, and scope (`figma` editor only).
+- GitHub issues data is fetched from the UI without auth, so refreshes are rate-limited; the panel caches recent results in memory.